A couple of quotes for entrepreneurs that offer thought-provoking variations on the theme “life is too short.”

 Barry Moltz in “You Need To Be A Little Crazy”

-You don’t meet too many low energy entrepreneurs.
+You don’t meet too many low energy entrepreneurs who are successful.

 “The master in the art of living makes little distinction between his work and play, his labor and his leisure, his mind and his body, his information and his recreation, his love and his religion.
 He hardly knows which is which.
 He simply pursues his vision of excellence at whatever he does, leaving others to decide whether he is working or playing.
 To him he’s always doing both.”

 Lawrence Pearsall Jacks “Education through Recreation” (1932), p.
 1

 It certainly sounds like a great prescription for happy entrepreneurial existence.
 Since entrepreneurship blends into (takes over?) much of the rest of your life, you might as well enjoy it, and pursue it in ways that are consistent with your values.